mozaik-association/mozaik/docs/Contacts Module.md

         To allow duplicates click on the "action" button at the top of the contact form then click on authorize + "name of the authorisation"
     !!! info

-        Once you have create a co-résidence or you allowed the duplicates, the "show all duplicates" button will disappear.
+        Once you have created a co-résidence or allowed the duplicates, the "show all duplicates" button will disappear.

 <figure markdown>
 ![screenshot 2](img/screen2.png)